enpage/enpage/docs/guides/templates/attributes.md

 ### List of built-in attributes

 ::: tip Note
 - You don't need to define these attributes in your template.
-They are automatically populated by Enpage or the site owner through the Enpage editor.
+They are automatically populated by Enpage or the site owner through the Upstart Editor.
 - Most of these attributes are automatically used to build meta-tags. <ins>You don't need</ins> to add those meta-tags manually.
 :::